ssusnic/ASCII-Snake/README.md

   - ```Terminator.lib``` - static library
   - ```Terminator.dll``` - dynamic library

-Since the binary files generated with different C++ compilers are in general not link compatible, there are special versions of the Terminator framework for using with MinGW and Visual Studio.
+Since the binary files generated with different C++ compilers are in general not link compatible, there are special versions of the Terminator framework generated for using with MinGW and Visual Studio.

 ## Building the game with MinGW